COVID: Was it premature to open German schools? | DW | 24.02.2021

 "We have made quite a few preparations," school principal Frank Langner told DW.
 Each year has been split up into two groups called cohorts, each with 70 to 75 students.
 The individual courses have also been spread over two classrooms.
 There are never more than 15 students in one room.
 "That way, we can ensure that any infections that happen are limited to one cohort.
 So we have adapted in-school lessons."
 Langer said that thanks to the smaller class sizes, distancing and masks, the risk of infection during class was quite low anyway.

-Schools throughout Germany are welcoming students back to in-school classes with measures like these since Monday.
+Schools throughout Germany are welcoming students back to in-person classes with measures like these since Monday.
 To start with, only primary schools and classes due to take state exams are reopening.
-In North Rhine-Westphalia, Germany's most populous state, that means about a third of all 2.5 million school students are going back to school.
+In North Rhine-Westphalia, Germany's most populous state, that means about a third of all 2.5 million school students are returning.

+But there are differences from federal state to federal state.
+Education is a matter for the states, not the federal government.
+That leads to a range of different responses to the coronavirus crisis.

 "We must distinguish between what makes sense locally and what needs to be applied statewide," says school principal Langner.
 In Bonn, some classes are attending school on alternating days.
 Others, such as his own, are dividing classes up and assigning them different rooms.
 That means even siblings can experience different approaches to dealing with the Corona crisis.
 "There should be a certain amount of uniformity," is Langner's recommendation.